offbyone/ideas/content/old/rants/cannot-be-taught.md

+---
-Title: Cannot Be Taught
+title: Cannot Be Taught
+slug: cannot-be-taught
-date: 2009-02-18 16:20
+date: "2009-02-18 16:20"
+category: society
+tags:
+  - education
+  - entitlement
+  - parenting
+  - society
 author: offby1
-category: society
-tags: education, entitlement, parenting, society
-slug: cannot-be-taught
 status: draft
+---
 Here's something that I will do my damnedest to teach my child: Just because you worked hard doesn't mean you worked *well*.

 > In line with Dean Hogge's observation are Professor Greenberger's test results.
 Nearly two-thirds of the students surveyed said that if they explained to a professor that they were trying hard, that should be taken into account in their grade.